Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Skip the tortillas completely.
 Use big butter lettuce leaves or romaine hearts.

 Use sturdy leaves, though.
-Butter lettuce cups work great.
+Butter lettuce cups work excellently.
 So do the inner leaves of romaine.

 Make these vegetarian:

-- Crispy tofu – press it, cube it, pan-fry until golden.
+• Crispy tofu—press it, cube it, and pan-fry until golden.

 Add More Substance